-To prevent injuries, exercise care when closing the windows and keep them in your field of vision until they are shut.
+To prevent injuries, exercise care when closing the windows.

-Take the remote control with you when you leave the car, otherwise children could operate the electric windows and possibly injure themselves.
+Take the remote control with you when you leave the car; otherwise, children could operate the electric windows and possibly injure themselves.◀

 If, after a window is opened and closed several times in close succession, the window can only be closed and not opened, the system is overheated.
-Let the system cool for several minutes with the ignition switched on or the engine running. ◀
+Let the system cool for several minutes with the ignition switched on or the engine running.◀